AI Ethical Use Policy

 To be clear about the limits of AI in our practice, we do not use AI to:

 Future use of AI.
-We do not currently use AI for any client-facing function — for example, AI chatbots, intake assistants, symptom screeners, or AI-generated responses to enquiries.
+We do not currently use AI for any client-facing function such as AI chatbots, intake assistants, symptom screeners, or AI-generated responses to enquiries.
 If we ever decide to introduce a tool of this kind, we will update this policy and make the change clearly visible before the tool goes live with clients.

 10. Your Rights